vegarringdal/simple-html/README.md

 #### `@customElement` adds methods:

-This is the built in methods simple-html component/element will have.
+This is the built in methods simple-html component/element can use

 ```ts
 @customElement('app-root')